 After breakfast, visit Iximche and spend an enriching and leisurely day in the Comalapa Market.
 Greet the locals and admire their beautiful handicrafts and artwork, occasionally stopping to barter and buy.
 The market is also a hub for buying and selling mounds of fruits, vegetables, meats, and clothing.
 The market disperses in the early afternoon, at which point you can travel to the shores of beautiful Lake Atitlan, a deep caldera lake which is flanked by three majestic volcanoes.

-Board a passenger ferry and ride across the azure-colored waters of Lake Atitlan to the village of San Juan La Laguna.
+Board a private boat and ride across the azure-colored waters of Lake Atitlan to the village of San Juan La Laguna.
 Visit the women's textile cooperative to see hand weaving and the natural dye process used to make their famous petates: woven mats made from lake reeds.

 Continue to the village of Santiago, where villagers still adhere to the traditional lifestyle of the Tz'utuhil Maya.
 Along Santiago's main street are art galleries filled with oil paintings depicting busy market scenes and typical life in the highlands.
 Scholars claim that the ancient Maya mysteriously disappeared a thousand years ago, but anyone who has intimately explored this fascinating region knows that the Maya continue to thrive in the highlands of Guatemala.
 Visit Maximòn and leave an offering to this curious and revered deity.